kubedb/docs/docs/guides/mssqlserver/concepts/migrator.md

 ### spec.source.connectionInfo / spec.target.connectionInfo

 `connectionInfo` tells the migration how to connect to the MSSQL Server instance.
-There are two ways to provide the connection details — set **either** `appBinding` **or** direct connection parameters:

 - `appBinding` — references an `AppBinding` that holds the connection information for this MSSQL instance.
 An `AppBinding` is a KubeDB resource that decouples the connection details (endpoint, credentials, TLS) from the consumer; create one with the necessary information and reference it here.
-This is the recommended approach.
+This is currently the only supported way to provide connection details.
   - `name` — name of the AppBinding.
   - `namespace` — namespace of the AppBinding.
 - `database` — the database used as the initial connection entry point (typically `master`).
 - `maxConnections` — limits the number of concurrent connections the migration opens to this MSSQL instance.
-- `tls` — paths to PEM files for a TLS-enabled connection.
-You can set the following fields:
-  - `caFile` — path to the PEM-encoded CA certificate file.
-  - `certFile` — path to the PEM-encoded client certificate (for mutual TLS).
-  - `keyFile` — path to the PEM-encoded client private key (for mutual TLS).
+- `encrypt` — encrypts the connection to the MSSQL Server instance.
-  - `insecureSkipVerify` — disables server certificate and hostname verification.
-  - `serverName` — overrides the hostname used for TLS SNI and certificate verification.
+- `trustServerCertificate` — when `true`, trusts the server's TLS certificate without validating it against a CA. Use only for testing with self-signed certificates — for production connections, leave this `false` and provide a CA certificate via the AppBinding's `tlsSecret` instead.

 > For a `KubeDB`-managed database, an `AppBinding` is created by default, so you usually only need to
 > create one for the source.
 Learn more about [AppBinding](/docs/guides/mssqlserver/concepts/appbinding.md).